ankeshshankar/Search-Engine-using-Google-API/README.md

 # Search-Engine-using-Google-API
-# This is created using Google API.
+This is created using Google API.To run use SearchPage.html
-# To run
-  use SearchPage.html